berkeleyhackclub/BeginnerPython/README.md

 - You can use these for copying or simply reference
 - It is useful to have an updated version of this at all times, keep it in your desktop or documents.

-# To make a file and compile (Mac OSX)

-For a video here: https://www.youtube.com/watch?v=Txt-cLLa_vo

-**1.)
-Make a file in atom.
-You can do this by clicking File > New File**

-**2.)
-Save your file to your desktop.
-File > Save As..**

-**3.)
-Open terminal.
-Run 'python' + filepath**
-  - Example: 'python /Users/Andre/Desktop/Python\ Projects/buildsomethingyoulike.py' NOTE: whatever comes after 'python' is YOUR path.
-This should be different for every file.
-  - You can also do 'python' then drag the file into terminal and hit command.
-It will compile.